wp-plugins/fb-user-tweets/readme.txt

 8. In your template file, call function fb_get_tweets() for raw data (objects) and loop through them or format_tweet() for html.
 You can also use [fb-get-tweets  count="3" offset="0"] inside a WordPress page / post content.

 == Screenshots ==
-1. Settings Page
+1. Add your Twitter app settings
-2. Cached Tweets
+2. Preview cached tweets
-3. Styling Page
+3. Few settings to style the output.